Joseph Bradfield Thoburn: Move to Oklahoma

 The Thoburns moved to Oklahoma City in 1896.
 Joseph initially worked as a printer and journalist to develop and promote the commercial and educational aspects of Oklahoma City.
 He performed short-term jobs such as editing The Farm Journal.
 By May, 1902, he had joined the Oklahoma City Commercial Club and had been named as its secretary.
 He was active in organizing the Oklahoma City Chamber of Commerce, which became the successor to the Commercial Club.
-This brought him into the circle of Anton Classen and other Methodist civic leaders who were trying to establish Epworth University in Oklahoma City.
+This brought him into the circle of Anton H. Classen and other Methodist civic leaders who were trying to establish Epworth University in Oklahoma City.
 Thoburn was appointed secretary of the Oklahoma Territorial Board of Agriculture (OTBA) in 1903, because of his interests in promoting water conservation and reclaiming land.
 His salary was fixed at $1000 per year, He remained in this job for two years.